How HARP 2.0 Works

 The HARP 2.0 Program does not apply a maximum loan-to-value (LTV) ratio which makes it ideal for home owners who are underwater on their mortgage.
+For example, if your home is valued at $100,000 and your mortgage balance is $110,000, your are underwater on your loan because your home is worth less than what you own on your mortgage.
 It is usually impossible to refinance your mortgage if you are underwater on your home.
 Because the program does not use a maximum LTV ratio, lenders may not require an appraisal report which saves borrowers money and time.
-In cases where lenders can access a reliable property value estimate from Fannie Mae or Freddie Mac, called an Automated Valuation Model (AMV) value, a new property appraisal report should not be needed.
-If a reliable property value is not available through Fannie Mae or Freddie Mac a new appraisal report is required.
+In cases where lenders can access a reliable property value estimate from Fannie Mae or Freddie Mac, called an Automated Valuation Model (AMV) value, a new appraisal should not be needed.
+If a reliable property value is not available through Fannie Mae or Freddie Mac a new appraisal report is usually required.

 Fixed rate mortgages and certain adjustable rate mortgages (ARMs) are eligible for the HARP 2.0 Program.
-Borrowers cannot refinance into an interest only mortgage according to HARP 2.0 Program guidelines.
+Borrowers cannot refinance into an interest only mortgage according to program guidelines.

 Type of Refinance

-The HARP 2.0 Program only permits rate and term refinancings which means that the only terms of your mortgage that can change are your mortgage program, interest rate and mortgage length.
-In most cases HARP 2.0 refinance borrowers lower their interest rate but keep their mortgage term the same with their new loan.
-Cash-out refinancings are not allowed through the program.
+The HARP 2.0 Program only permits rate and term refinances which means that the only terms of your mortgage that can change are your program, interest rate and loan length.
+In most cases borrowers lower their mortgage rate but keep their term the same with their new loan.
+Cash-out refinances are not allowed through the program.

-Your original mortgage may have a prepayment penalty if you refinance with HARP 2.0 but your new mortgage should not have a prepayment penalty.
+Your original mortgage may have a prepayment penalty if you refinance with the program but your new mortgage should not have a prepayment penalty.

-The HARP 2.0 Program applies to both owner occupied and non-owner occupied one-to-four unit properties and single unit second or vacation homes.
-Unlike most mortgage refinance assistance prorgams, investment properties are eligible for HARP 2.0.
+The program applies to both owner occupied and non-owner occupied one-to-four unit properties and single unit second or vacation homes.
+Unlike most mortgage refinance assistance programs, investment properties are eligible for HARP 2.0.

 Borrower Credit Score

-HARP 2.0 Program guidelines do not apply a minimum borrower credit score making it ideal for borrowers who have experienced a drop in their credit score.
-Please note that although HARP 2.0 guidelines do not require a credit score some lenders may apply a minimum borrower credit score to meet their internal underwriting guidelines.
-Borrowers who are rejected by one lender due to a low credit score should contact other lenders to determine if they qualify for HAPR 2.0 as underwriting guidelines vary by lender.
+HARP 2.0 guidelines do not apply a minimum borrower credit score making it ideal for borrowers who have experienced a drop in their score.
+Please note that although program rules do not require a credit score some lenders may apply a minimum score to meet their internal underwriting requirements.
+Borrowers who are rejected by one lender due to a low credit score should contact other lenders to determine if they qualify as underwriting guidelines vary by lender.

 Borrower Debt-to-Income Ratio

-Technically, the HARP 2.0 Program does not apply a maximum borrower debt-to-income ratio although in practice most lenders use a maximum borrower debt-to-income ratio of 45%, which is slightly higher than many standard mortgage programs.
-The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense.
+Technically, the HARP 2.0 Program does not apply a maximum borrower debt-to-income ratio although in practice most lenders use a maximum borrower debt-to-income ratio of 45%, which is consistent with many standard mortgage programs.
+The debt-to-income ratio represents the maximum percentage of your monthly gross income that you can spend on total monthly housing expense which includes your mortgage payment, property tax, homeowners insurance and other applicable housing expenses.
 The higher the debt-to-income ratio, the larger the mortgage you qualify for.

-Please note that although HARP 2.0 does not require borrower income verification (unless your new mortgage payment increases more than 20%) or apply a maximum debt-to-income ratio according to program guidelines, most lenders confirm that borrowers have the financial ability to repay their new loan.
+Please note that although HARP 2.0 does not require borrower income verification (unless your new mortgage payment increases more than 20%) or apply a maximum debt-to-income ratio, most lenders confirm that borrowers have the financial ability to repay their new loan.
 This is typically accomplished by confirming the borrower’s on-time payment history and applying guidelines similar to the Qualified Mortgage (QM) criteria to ensure that borrowers can repay their mortgage.

 Borrower Income Limit

-Unlike some other mortgage assistance programs, the HARP 2.0 Program does not apply borrower income limits so borrowers cannot be disqualified from the program because they earn too much money.
+Unlike some other mortgage assistance programs, the program does not apply borrower income limits so borrowers cannot be disqualified from the program because they earn too much money.

-Interest rates for the HARP 2.0 Program vary by lender.
-In general, HARP interest rates are higher than rates for regular refinancings.
-Borrowers should shop multiple HARP 2.0 lenders to find the mortgage with the lowest interest rate and fees.
+In general, HARP 2.0 mortgage rates are higher than rates for regular refinances.
+Rates vary by lender and other factors so borrowers should shop multiple HARP 2.0 lenders to find the loan with the lowest interest rate and fees.

-Borrowers are required to pay standard lender fees and mortgage closing costs with the HARP 2.0 Program.
-Borrowers should not be required to pay any extra fees to apply for HARP 2.0.
-Borrowers should avoid lenders that charge extra fees, especially upfront fees, to refinance through HARP 2.0.
+Borrowers are required to pay standard lender fees and closing costs.
+Applicants should not be required to pay any extra fees to apply for the program.
+You should avoid lenders that charge extra costs, especially upfront fees, to access the program.

 Private Mortgage Insurance (PMI)

 HARP 2.0 expires on December 31, 2018.
-Fannie Mae and Freddie Mac intend to replace HARP 2.0 with another high loan-to-value (LTV) ratio refinance assistance program but borrowers who are eligible for HARP should move quickly to use the program before it ends
+Fannie Mae and Freddie Mac intend to replace the program with another high loan-to-value (LTV) ratio refinance assistance program but eligible borrowers should move quickly and apply for the program before it ends